brendanberg/L/README.md

 The `npm run metal` command starts the interactive shell.

-You can learn more about -- in the [Contribution Guidelines][contrib].
+You can learn more about the internal workings of the language and interactive shell in the [Contribution Guidelines][contrib].

 [contrib]: docs/contributing.md